Imperial Hotel, Dublin: 1913 Lockout

-During the 1913 Dublin lock-out, William Martin Murphy, the owner of the Imperial Hotel and Clerys department store and several other businesses, such as the Dublin United Tramway Company, were no lovers of trade unions.
+During the 1913 Dublin lock-out, Murphy, the owner of the Imperial Hotel and Clerys department store and several other businesses, such as the Dublin United Tramway Company, was no lover of trade unions.
 He had dismissed hundred of workers and was determined not to allow the ITGWU, Irish Transport and General Workers' Union, founded by James Larkin in 1909 to unionise his workforce.

-On 29 August Larkin had spoken to an audience of about 10,000 in Beresford Place burning the proclamation, issued by magistrate Swifte, banning a meeting intended for 31 August, and making remarks against the King and the magistrate, where he also promised his supporters he would speak in O'Connell Street on the appointed day.
+On 29 August Larkin had spoken to an audience of about 10,000 in Beresford Place burning the proclamation, issued by magistrate Swifte, banning a meeting intended for 31 August, and making remarks against the King and the magistrate, where he also promised his supporters he would speak in Sockville Street (not yet renamed O'Connell Street) on the appointed day.
 Despite being banned from public speaking, Larkin snuck into the Murphy's hotel in disguise.
 A frail old gentleman accompanied by his niece arrived, having pre-booked rooms the previous day and some minutes later the man appeared and made his way to the window of the smoke-room, having lingered there a few minutes, where he started speaking.
 Handel Booth a Liberal Party MP, reported Larkin's words: Comrades and friends, the police have forbidden a meeting to take place in O’Connell Street to-day, but I am here to speak and will remain till I am arrested.

 Having started to speak from the balcony of one of the hotel room windows, he was arrested and mayhem broke out in the street below once the police force of about 300 strong charged and violently attacked the crowd.
 Many spectators fled though many had been assaulted resulting in bleeding heads and being kicked while on the ground.
-Twenty Baton wielding policemen escorted Larkin, who has the remains of his makeup in evidence, from the hotel to a local police station.
+Twenty Baton wielding policemen escorted Larkin, who had the remains of his makeup in evidence, from the hotel to a local police station.